teddav/halo2-soundness-bugs/README.md

 You can see how I’ve implemented this in [`casino/mod.rs`](./src/casino/mod.rs) and added the lookup table to [`casino2.rs`](./src/casino/casino2.rs).
 Notice that we now need at least 1000 rows in our table, so `K` must be at least 10 ($2^K > 1000$).

 Note that if the number of transactions is extremely large, p could still overflow, causing unintended behavior.
 In real-world conditions, a safeguard should be added to ensure that the number of transactions remains below a safe threshold.
-A reasonable check would be to enforce that the number of transactions is at most $< \frac{p}{1000}$, reducing the risk of overflow while maintaining efficiency.
+A reasonable check would be to enforce that the number of transactions is smaller than $\frac{p}{1000}$, reducing the risk of overflow while maintaining efficiency.

 ## Merkle NoHash Circuit